aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/source/kinesis/kda-flink-demo/README.md

 The sample application uses the _timeWindow_ operator to find the maximum value for each stock symbol over a 10-second window that slides by 5 seconds.
 You should update it for your use case.

 ### 2. (Optional) Update settings on the _createSource_ and _createDestination_ methods
 By default, the sample application will read data from a Kinesis data stream and write the output to an Amazon S3 bucket (both values are passed as [runtime properties](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-properties.html)).
-The complete list of settings for the source (_FlinkKinesisConsumer_) and the sink (_StreamingFileSink_) can be found on [GitHub](https://github.com/apache/flink/tree/release-1.8/flink-connectors/flink-connector-kinesis/src/main/java/org/apache/flink/streaming/connectors/kinesis/config) and the [Apache Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/connectors/streamfile_sink.html), respectively.
+The complete list of settings for the source (_FlinkKinesisConsumer_) and the sink (_StreamingFileSink_) can be found on [GitHub](https://github.com/apache/flink/tree/release-1.11/flink-connectors/flink-connector-kinesis/src/main/java/org/apache/flink/streaming/connectors/kinesis/config) and the [Apache Flink documentation](https://ci.apache.org/projects/flink/flink-docs-stable/dev/connectors/streamfile_sink.html), respectively.

 ### 3. Build the application using Apache Maven
-> **Note**: In order for your application to use the Apache Flink Kinesis connector, you must download, compile, and install Apache Flink.
-This connector is used to consume data from a Kinesis stream used as an application source, or to write data to a Kinesis stream used for application output.
-For more information, see [Using the Apache Flink Kinesis Streams Connector](https://docs.aws.amazon.com/kinesisanalytics/latest/java/how-creating-apps.html#how-creating-apps-building-kinesis).

 ```
-mvn clean package --quiet -Dflink.version=1.8.2
+mvn clean package --quiet -Dflink.version=1.11.1
 ```